oVirt/ovirt-site/source/feature/management-network-as-a-role.html.md

 Here are work flows that will be affected by implementing the feature:

 *   Appointing a network as the management network will make the network required in the given cluster.
 *   Changing the management network in a cluster (through one of the options metioned earlier).
-Possible scenarios are:
+Possible scenarios are (in the order of preference):

-    -   Issuing "setup networks" command for every host in the cluster.
+1. Issuing "setup networks" command for every host in the cluster.
-    -   Report the hosts as out-of-sync.
+2. Report the hosts as out-of-sync.
 This approach requires a Vdsm-side change - it would need to report which of its network is the default route.

 *   Moving a host from a cluster to another one.
     -   As soon as the mangement network is a required one, the flow will be covered by the current behavior - in case the necluster management network isn't defined on the host, it'll become "Non-operational", otherwise it'll remain in the same status it was.
     -   **Note**: in case that the new management network is defined on the host, but the engine could not access the NIC it defined on, the host will become "Non-responsive" (covered by the current behavior).